apache/pekko/docs/src/main/paradox/coordinated-shutdown.md

 The coordinated shutdown process is also started once the actor system's root actor is stopped.

-When using @ref:[Akka Cluster](cluster-usage.md) the `CoordinatedShutdown` will automatically run when the cluster node sees itself as `Exiting`, i.e. leaving from another node will trigger the shutdown process on the leaving node.
-Tasks for graceful leaving of cluster including graceful shutdown of Cluster Singletons and Cluster Sharding are added automatically when Akka Cluster is used, i.e. running the shutdown process will also trigger the graceful leaving if it's not already in progress.
+When using @ref:[Pekko Cluster](cluster-usage.md) the `CoordinatedShutdown` will automatically run when the cluster node sees itself as `Exiting`, i.e. leaving from another node will trigger the shutdown process on the leaving node.
+Tasks for graceful leaving of cluster including graceful shutdown of Cluster Singletons and Cluster Sharding are added automatically when Pekko Cluster is used, i.e. running the shutdown process will also trigger the graceful leaving if it's not already in progress.

 By default, the `CoordinatedShutdown` will be run when the JVM process exits, e.g.